maverstr/FabAcademy2021-Maxime_Verstraeten/docs/project/electronics.md

-# Inputs, outputs and electronics
+# Inputs, outputs, electronics and encapsulation

 There are multiple inputs and outputs in this project.